MyPortugalHoliday.com

 The Berlengas Islands

 The Berlengas Islands are a series of windswept, barren islands located 10km west of Peniche.
-Battered by powerful seas and ceaseless winds, they are nonetheless a haven for bird and marine wildlife.
+Battered by powerful seas and ceaseless winds, they are a haven for bird and marine wildlife, in the clear (and cold!) sea waters.
+The largest of the islands, Berlenga Grande, is open to the public and makes a unique sight while in Peniche.

 Related articles: A day trip to Berlenga Grande